On the resolution of the sensitivity conjecture: Hao's result

 \subsection{Proving the Sensitivity Conjecture}

+Our discussion of Hao's proof of the Conjecture is inspired from \cite{gllblog}.
 Now, it can be easily shown that the degree $d(G)$ of a graph $G$ is always at least as great as the largest eigenvalue $\lambda_1$ of the adjacency matrix $A_G$.
 So, let's take a $m$-vertex subgraph $H$ of $Q_n$ and let its top eigenvalue be $\lambda_1(H)$.
 Now, we know the entries of the adjacency matrix $A_H$ are either $0$ or $1$.
-Hao's insight was to realise that if we flipped the signs of some $1$s in $A_H$, creating a so-called "pseudo-adjacency matrix", the relation between the degree and the largest eigenvalue of the adjacency matrix still holds. \begin{lemma} Suppose $H$ is a $m$-vertex undirected graph, and $A$ is a symmetric matrix with entries in $\{0, \pm 1\}$ and whose rows and columns are indexed by $V(H)$, the vertex set of $H$.
+Hao's insight was to realise that if we flipped the signs of some $1$s in $A_H$, thus creating a so-called "pseudo-adjacency matrix", the relation between the degree and the largest eigenvalue of the adjacency matrix still holds. \begin{lemma} Suppose $H$ is a $m$-vertex undirected graph, and $A$ is a symmetric matrix with entries in $\{0, \pm 1\}$ and whose rows and columns are indexed by $V(H)$, the vertex set of $H$.
 Also, let $A_{u, v} = 0$ whenever $u, v \in V(H)$ are non-adjacent.
 Then, \end{lemma}

 \begin{proof} Let $\mathbf{v}$ be the eigenvector corresponding to $\lambda_1$.
 Then, $\lambda_1\mathbf{v} = A\mathbf{v}$.
 We choose an index $i$ that maximises the absolute value $|v_i|$.
 Then: from which the result follows. \end{proof}